ivorscott/go-delve-reload/README.md

 ```

+More on Docker secrets when we get to production (discussed in Part 3, _"Docker Swarm and Traefik"_).

 5 - Removed PgAdmin4

-If you're going to use PgAdmin4 you're better off using it on your host machine outside a container.
+PgAdmin4 is one of many Postgres editors available.
+For example, I've enjoyed using SQLPro Studio at work.
+If you're going to use PgAdmin4 or any other editor, use it on your host machine without a container.
 Reason being, it's more reliable.
-I found importing and exporting sql files extremely difficult in the PgAdmin4 UI inside a container.
+Importing and exporting sql files is difficult in a PgAdmin4 container.

 6 - Enabled Idiomatic Go development

-Containerizing the go api is now optional.
-Dave Cheney made me do it:
+Containerizing the Go API is now optional.
+This makes our development workflow even more flexible.
+This tweet made me consider the consequences of having the API too coupled to Docker:

 "Folks, keep docker out of your edit/compile/test inner loop."

 -- https://twitter.com/davecheney/status/1232078682287591425

-I think it really depends on what you're trying to achieve.

-My reasons for using Docker:
+In the end Docker should be optional and you should know your reasons for using it.
+My reasons are:

 1. Custom Workflows
 2. Predictability Across Machines